ragged993/Edge-Enterprise/edgeenterprise/microsoft-edge-workspaces.md

 ### Edge Workspace scenarios

-The following are key scenarios for using Edge Workspaces in your organization.
+The following are key scenarios for using Edge Workspaces in your organization:

 - Onboarding individuals to a project or working on projects with multiple teams can be difficult.
 With so many websites and files emailed back and forth, it's hard to keep up with everything.
 Instead of sharing links back and forth, you can create a workspace with a shared set of open websites and working files and send one link to quickly onboard a new individual or to make sure your team is on the same page.
 - If an individual is working on multiple projects, they can create a workspace to organize the open tabs they have for each project.
 Whenever they want to work on that project, they can easily open its Edge Workspace and have everything they need in one place.

 ## Prerequisites

-- Users must have an Microsoft Entra tenant and Microsoft Edge version 114 or greater installed.
+- Users must have an Microsoft Entra tenant and Microsoft Edge version 114 or later installed.
-- To manage via group policy, Admins must have Microsoft Edge version 114 or greater installed and version 114 of the policy files.
+- To manage via group policy, Admins must have Microsoft Edge version 114 or later installed and version 114 of the policy files.
 - Users must have access to a OneDrive for Business license to create an Edge Workspace.

 > [!IMPORTANT]